MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 Use the following steps to create an OpenShift namespace for use with your app:

-1. Make sure you have signed in to the OpenShift web console from your browser using the `kubeadmin` credentials.
+1. Make sure you signed in to the OpenShift web console from your browser using the `kubeadmin` credentials.
 1. Navigate to **Administration** > **Namespaces** > **Create Namespace**.
 1. Fill in `open-liberty-demo` for **Name** and select **Create**, as shown next.